Lightning vs. Penguins: Betting Trends, Odds, Advanced Stats

 Lightning Advanced Stats

+- Tampa Bay went over in four of its last 10 contests.

-- The Lightning and their opponents combined for an average of 6.5 goals in the past 10 games, equal to the over/under set for this matchup.
+- The Lightning and their opponents have combined to score 6.5 goals per game in the past 10 games, the same as the over/under in this matchup.

-- During the last 10 games, the Lightning have scored 1.3 fewer goals per game than their season average.
+- In their past 10 games, the Lightning's goals per game average is 0.1 lower than their season-long average.

+- The Lightning's 87 goals this season make them the fourth-best scoring team in the league.

-- The Lightning offense's 80 total goals (3.5 per game) are ranked second in the NHL this year.
+- On defense, the Lightning have conceded 93 goals (3.6 per game) to rank 31st in NHL play.

-- The Lightning are ranked 30th in NHL play in goals against this season, having conceded 81 total goals (3.5 per game).

 Watch the NHL on Max with the B/R Sports Add-On